Layr-Labs/eigenlayer-docs/docs/developers/how-to-build-an-avs.md

 ### Task Design

 Tasks are a common design model used for AVS operations.
-They are not required, but they are a convenient mechanism for the AVS designer.
-Tasks enable the AVS to group and monitor discrete units of work to be performed by the Operators offchain and later validated onchain.
+They are not required, but they are a common mechanism used by AVS designers.
+Tasks enable the AVS to organize discrete units of work performed by Operators offchain, which are later validated onchain.

-Tasks can be submitted either onchain by the consumer to the AVS contracts or offchain by the consumer directly to the Operators.
+Tasks can be submitted either:
+1) Onchain by the Consumer (end user) to the AVS contracts.
+2) Offchain by the Consumer directly to the Operators.

-### Task Aggregation

-Responses to tasks can be aggregated by an entity (the "aggregator") which can take results or signatures from the

 ### Signature Types

 In the EigenLayer ecosystem, signatures play a crucial role in ensuring the integrity and authenticity of operations.
+Signatures cryptographically confirm that a specific wallet address has signed a message (e.g., a string value) with its private key.
 Currently, there are two primary types of signatures used within EigenLayer: BLS (Boneh-Lynn-Shacham) and ECDSA (Elliptic Curve Digital Signature Algorithm) signatures.

-[todo complete this section]
+### Task and Signature Aggregation

+Operator responses to tasks are often signed using the BLS or ECDSA algorithm.
+These signatures can be aggregated by any entity at any time, but they are often aggregated by an entity run by the AVS (the "aggregator").
+A common AVS design involves combining multiple Operator BLS signatures into a single aggregate signature and written on chain ([example here](https://github.com/Layr-Labs/eigensdk-go/blob/dev/services/bls_aggregation/blsagg.go) written in Go).
+The aggregate signature can then be verified to confirm whether any of the individual Operators were included in the aggregate.

+### Design Your AVS Security (Trust Model)

+Consider the following requirements for your AVS:
+- Which portion of your project needs to be proven on chain?
+- Which Operator behaviors should be rewarded, and which behaviors are malicious and should be slashed or penalized?”
+- How do you envision Operators fulfilling this purpose as a network of Actively Validated Operators in your AVS?

 ## Step 2: Idea to Code: Testing and Deploying your AVS Locally